-When you’re navigating medical cannabis on your own for the first time, the physician who provided your medical marijuana recommendation can be a big help in narrowing down which strains and products to try to in order to best relieve your symptoms.
+When you’re navigating medical cannabis on your own for the first time, the physician who provided your medical marijuana recommendation can be a big help in narrowing down which strains and products to try in order to best relieve your symptoms.
 However, you also have knowledgeable budtenders to lean on for expertise at your local dispensary.
-These budtenders have extensive knowledge and experience with the different types of cannabis, products, and consumption methods, and what they’re recommended for.
+These budtenders have extensive knowledge and experience with the different types of cannabis, products, and consumption methods, as well as what they’re recommended for.

 Don’t worry about sounding like a beginner by asking questions, either!
 That’s what budtenders are there for—to answer your questions and make you feel comfortable with your choices.
 That being said, here are some of the most common questions budtenders get.